 Aso oke (pronounced: AH-SHAW-OKAY) is a patterned cloth, hand-woven by the Yoruba people of South-West Nigeria.
 Literally, aso-oke means ‘top cloth’ or ‘high cloth’ or “clothing for prestige’ / ‘prestigious cloth’(translated to English), and is a ceremonial clothing worn on special occasions during special such as chieftaincy ceremonies, parties, weddings, christening/ naming ceremony, traditional festivals and other important occasions.
 The aso-oke is also the cloth for royalty, worn by the Obas (Kings).

-In case you wonder why the aso-oke was called the ‘top cloth’ or ‘clothing for prestige’, it may interest you to know that, aside from being a clothing attire, the aso-oke was worn as a symbol, or to showcase prestige and wealth.
+Today, the word, “aso-oke” has gone to also mean ‘top cloth’ or ‘clothing for prestige’ – incidentally, the Yoruba word “oke” also means TOP, and today, aside from being a clothing attire, the aso-oke was worn as a symbol, or to showcase prestige and wealth.

 Here’s how cloth weaving started with the Yoruba people.
 Back in the days, the Yoruba people had very big cotton farms, and processing of cotton to cloth was a source of livelihood for most cotton-farming families, as they were self-contained mini-textile industries.
 Then, almost every family member was involved in the production line – the women and children spinned the harvested cotton into threads, and also dyed the threads into various colours.
 Some men and women were skilled in craft of weaving the threads into cloth – the aso-oke cloth.